-The program aims to develop in the pupils social awareness that results in responsible citizenship in a community.
-To achieve this objective, the pupils need to know about the basic human activities that go on with the various communities of man.
-They will explore the history of their own culture, the influences of other cultures and geography of the Philippines
+The program aims to develop in the pupil's social awareness that results in responsible citizenship in a community.
+To achieve this objective, the pupils need to know about the basic human activities that go on in the various communities of man.
+They will explore the history of their own culture, the influences of other cultures and the geography of the Philippines

 g.
 HOME ECONOMICS AND LIVELIHOOD EDUCATION

-Home Economics and Livelihood Education aims to develop pupils’ interests and skills in the four areas such as Home Management, Agriculture, Industrial Arts, Entrepreneurship and other related livelihood activities, making them productive citizens.
+Home Economics and Livelihood Education aim to develop pupils’ interests and skills in the four areas such as Home Management, Agriculture, Industrial Arts, Entrepreneurship and other related livelihood activities, making them productive citizens.

 h.
 EDUKASYON SA PAGPAPAKATAO (ESP)/CVE

 ESP/CVE is a dimension of Values Education.
 It covers seven core values; Health, Truth, Love, Spirituality, Social Responsibility, Livelihood and Nationalism.
 Related values have been added to expand the core values.
-The development of values goes hand in hand with the three divisions of learning: Cognitive (What do I think), Affective ( How do I feel), and Psychomotor (What will I do).
-The values program delves with the proper behavior and conduct necessary for the development of a productive citizen.
+The development of values goes hand in hand with the three divisions of learning: Cognitive (What do I think), Affective (How do I feel), and Psychomotor (What will I do).
+The values program delves into the proper behavior and conduct necessary for the development of a productive citizen.

 i.
 MUSIC, ARTS, PHYSICAL EDUCATION and HEALTH

-The art program consists of the production and appreciation of visual art works.
-Through this two-fold approach, the pupils learn to express himself in various arts media giving him free use of his creative powers.
+The art program consists of the production and appreciation of visual artworks.
+Through this two-fold approach, the pupils learn to express themselves in various art media giving them free use of their creative powers.
 He also learns to evaluate and appreciate the products of his creativity thereby developing his visual literacy.